University Catalog

 EE 3346.
 CIRCUIT ANALYSIS II.
 3 Hours.

 Time-harmonic single-phase and poly-phase voltages and currents.
 Instantaneous, time average, and complex powers.
 Power factor and maximum power transfer.
 Independent and dependent sources.
 Time and frequency domain analyses of open-loop and closed-loop circuits.
 Feedback configurations, poles and zeros, stability analysis.
 Oscillators and filters.
 Two-port networks and network parameters.
 Network theorems and analyses, superposition, reciprocity.
 Characteristics and applications of operation amplifiers.
 Amplifiers and active filters.
-Distributed networks and transmission lines.
+Power distribution networks and transmission lines.
 Prerequisite: Must be in the professional EE program and C or better in each of the following: EE 2347, EE 2303, and EE 2315.

 EE 3407.
 ELECTROMAGNETICS.
 4 Hours.